liquidrain-zip/weather-app/README.md

 **Features:**

-- Displays a list of selectable locations in Singapore.
+- Displays a list of selectable locations in Singapore with its latitude and longitude.
-- Shows the current weather forecast (text and temperature) for the selected location.
+- Shows the current weather forecast (type of weather and area) for the selected location.

 **Getting Started:**